 Seven decades on from the Beveridge report, our welfare state is under threat.
 Widening inequalities, a dysfunctional economy, moribund democracy, dangerous erosion of social solidarity, threats to the natural environment and an agenda of economic austerity all pose major challenges.
 Meeting these will require both a new macroeconomics and new approach to public services that engages communities and targets social problems at their root cause.

-- 20.8 per cent of benefits go to employed people on low incomes.
-Just 2.6 per cent is spent on the able-bodied unemployed.
+- 20.8% of benefits go to employed people on low incomes.
+Just 2.6% is spent on the able-bodied unemployed.

 - The UK government spends £25 billion a year on the consequences of social breakdown rather than on its underlying causes.